Enter a search term above and press Enter to start the search. Press Esc to cancel.

 Ramsar Convention and protected areas

-Switzerland signed the Ramsar Convention in 1974 and designated 10 waterbird and migratory bird reserves of international importance and 25 of national importance (FOEN, Waterbird and Migratory Bird Reserves).
-However, BirdLife Switzerland criticizes the fact that of the approximately 40 areas that should actually be protected, more than a third are still missing from the federal protection ordinance.
-Switzerland has not designated a new Ramsar site since 2005 and is "at the bottom of the list regarding protected areas in Europe" (BirdLife Switzerland, Wetlands, 2022).
-Particularly on Lake Constance and the Lower Lake, one of the most important waterbird habitats in Europe, Switzerland has not designated a single Ramsar site, while Germany and Austria have long since done so.
+Switzerland signed the Ramsar Convention in 1974 and designated 10 water and migratory bird reserves of international and 25 of national importance (BAFU, water and migratory bird reserves).
+However, BirdLife Schweiz criticizes: Of the approximately 40 areas that should actually be protected, more than a third are still missing from the federal protection ordinance.
+Switzerland has not designated a new Ramsar site since 2005 and is 'last in Europe regarding protected areas' (BirdLife Schweiz, wetlands, 2022).
+Particularly at Lake Constance and Lower Lake Constance, one of Europe's most important waterfowl areas, Switzerland has not designated a single Ramsar site, while Germany and Austria did so long ago.

 The contradiction

-Switzerland is internationally committed to protecting waterfowl and their habitats, yet simultaneously shoots thousands of wintering birds every year.
+Switzerland commits internationally to protecting waterfowl and their habitats while simultaneously shooting thousands of winter guests annually.
 Birds seeking refuge on Swiss lakes are met there by recreational hunters.
-Hunting ducks, great crested grebes, and coots on their wintering waters undermines international conservation strategies and contradicts the spirit of the Ramsar Convention.
+The hunting of ducks, great crested grebes and coots on wintering waters undermines the international protection strategy and contradicts the spirit of the Ramsar Convention.

 Legal situation

 According to the Federal Hunting Act (JSG, Art.
 5), a total of 15 wild duck species are huntable in Switzerland.
-These are in addition to the great crested grebe, coot, and cormorant.
-Closed seasons vary from canton to canton.
-In 2020, a revised hunting law was rejected by the Swiss electorate.
-The revised law would have reduced the number of huntable duck species to three (mallard, teal, and tufted duck), but BirdLife Switzerland criticized the fact that this would have allowed 98 percent of duck kills to continue to be permitted, with only 2.2 percent of kills being for newly protected species (BirdLife Switzerland, Hunting Statistics; Tages-Anzeiger, 2019).
+Added to this are great crested grebe, Eurasian coot and cormorant.
+Closed seasons vary by canton.
+In 2020, a revised hunting law was rejected by Swiss voters.
+The revised law would have reduced the number of huntable duck species to three (mallard, common teal, tufted duck), but BirdLife Schweiz criticized that 98 percent of duck kills would still have been permitted and only 2.2 percent of kills would have fallen on newly protected species (BirdLife Schweiz, hunting statistics; Tages-Anzeiger, 2019).

-The shooting figures from the Swiss Federal Hunting Statistics (2016, Pro Natura / JSG briefly explained) illustrate the scale of the problem: 4,842 mallards, 189 teal, 124 tufted ducks, 98 common pochards, 22 gadwalls, 2 common goldeneyes, 1 wigeon, 1 shoveler, and 2 garganeys.
-In addition, 114 great crested grebes, 390 coots, and 1,116 cormorants were killed.
-In 2019, the total number of ducks killed rose to 4,731, of which 4,685 were mallards, teal, and tufted ducks, and 108 other ducks (BirdLife Switzerland, Hunting Statistics).
-The trend was upward.
+The kill numbers from federal hunting statistics (2016, Pro Natura / JSG briefly explained) show the extent: 4,842 mallards, 189 common teal, 124 tufted ducks, 98 common pochard, 22 gadwall, 2 common goldeneye, 1 Eurasian wigeon, 1 northern shoveler, 2 garganey.
+Plus 114 great crested grebes, 390 Eurasian coots and 1,116 cormorants.
+In 2019, the total number of ducks killed rose to 4,731, of which 4,685 were mallards, common teal and tufted ducks and 108 other ducks (BirdLife Schweiz, hunting statistics).
+The trend was increasing.

-The scandal surrounding waterfowl hunting in Switzerland lies in the fact that species listed on Red Lists are also hunted.
-The common pochard has been classified as "vulnerable" (VU) on the global Red List since 2015.
-The common eider is globally classified as "near threatened" (NT).
-The Eurasian coot is classified as "vulnerable" across Europe (BirdLife Switzerland, European Red List).
-The fact that Switzerland hunts species considered internationally endangered while simultaneously having signed the Ramsar Convention is a contradiction that cannot be justified by any "reasonable cause" as defined by the Animal Welfare Act.
+The scandal of Swiss waterfowl hunting lies in the fact that species listed on Red Lists are also hunted.
+The Common Pochard has been classified as 'vulnerable' (VU) on the global Red List since 2015.
+The Common Eider is globally classified as 'near threatened' (NT).
+The Eurasian Coot is classified as 'vulnerable' Europe-wide (BirdLife Switzerland, European Red List).
+That Switzerland hunts species that are internationally classified as threatened, while simultaneously having signed the Ramsar Convention, is a contradiction that cannot be justified by any 'reasonable grounds' within the meaning of animal welfare law.

-More on this topic: Animal welfare problem: Wild animals die agonizing deaths because of hobby hunters
+More on this: Animal welfare problem: Wildlife dies agonizing deaths because of hobby hunters

 Ecological significance: Waterfowl as ecosystem engineers